hashmapinc/nifi-simulator-bundle/README.md

 # nifi-simulator-bundle

 ## Overview
-This is a processor that wraps the great work done by the [TSimulus](https://github.com/cetic/TSimulus) project.
-This is essentially a utility that allows for generating random, realistic time series data.
-This processor came out of a need not to just generate random data that looked like a sensor, but random data that acts like a real sensor.
+The Apache NiFi Simulator Bundle is a processor that wraps the great work done by the [TSimulus](https://github.com/cetic/TSimulus) project and provides a utility that allows for generating random, realistic time series data.
+This NiFi processor came out of a need not to just generate random data that looked like a sensor, but random data that acts like a real sensor.
 This allows a developer to test out far more of a system than just the throughput.

-The system is driven by a configuration file that defines the shape (patterns, noise, cycles, etc...) and then converts this data into a time series value.
+The system is driven by a configuration file that defines the shape (patterns, noise, cycles, etc.) and then converts this data into a time series value.

-Additionally this processor contains logic that allows the simulation to be run in real time, further making the simulation more realistic.
+Additionally, this processor contains logic that allows the simulation to be run in real time, further making the simulation more realistic.

-## Processor Useage
+## Processor Usage
-As mentioned in the Overview section, this processor wraps TSimulus.
-It does include the facility to generate the data in real time, however.
-Additionally, the processor outputs the data to a flow file in a CSV format.
+As mentioned in the Overview section, this processor wraps TSimulus, however, It does include the facility to generate the data in real time.
+Additionally, the processor outputs the data to a NiFi flow file in a CSV format.
 Each exported value will be a new line.

 The flowfile will be output in the following format: